NVIDIA/NeMo/docs/source/asr/example_training_asr_on_kinyarwanda_mcv.rst

 Often it's a good idea to initialize our ASR model with the weights of some other pretrained model, for example, a model for another language.
 It usually makes our model to converge faster and achieve better quality, especially if the dataset for our target language is small.

 Though Kinyarwanda dataset is rather large, we also tried finetuning Kinyarwanda Conformer-Transducer model from different pretrained checkpoints, namely:

-#.
-English Conformer-Transducer checkpoint
+* English Conformer-Transducer checkpoint
-#.
-Self-supervised Learning (SSL) checkpoint trained on English data
+* Self-supervised Learning (SSL) checkpoint trained on English data
-#.
-SSL checkpoint trained on multilingual data
+* SSL checkpoint trained on multilingual data

-To initialize from **non-SSL** checkpoint we should simply add the option `+init_from_pretrained_model`:
+To initialize from **non-SSL checkpoint** we should simply add the option `+init_from_pretrained_model`:

 .. code-block:: bash